Some Kind of Bliss: Legacy and other usage

-"Some Kind of Bliss" has been recognized by critics as Minogue's most "indie"-influenced song to date and one of her least successful singles to date.
+"Some Kind of Bliss" has been recognised by critics as Minogue's most "indie"-influenced song to date and one of her least successful singles to date.
 Author Lee Barron, who wrote the book Social Theory in Popular Culture, discussed the Impossible Princess period and further stated that "Some Kind of Bliss" was one of the main aspects for her "Indie Kylie" label in the media.
 Craig Mathieson, who wrote the book Playlisted: Everything You Need to Know about Australian Music Right Now (2009), stated about the song "It was a statement of intent, but not as planned.
 A sense of freedom, a belief in the lure of happiness, did not suit Kylie.
 She's best defined by constriction ad reduction, an her music has subsequently become a soundtrack to lack of choice."

 The poor reception prompt Hadfield to release an apology to Minogue, blaming himself for not being in control of the promotion; "I loved her voice, got on with her and I am embarrassed that I failed her."
 Tom Parker, who wrote the liner notes for the 2003-release of Impossible Princess, had observed that critics slated "Some Kind of Bliss" due to Minogue's approach to "obtain lyrical and production credibility, which was overshadowed in whole".
 Minogue publicly commented about the single's aftermath "I think the static was that Elton had 75 percent of the sales that week, so mine didn't get off at a good start."
 She went on to say "I've told not to be frustrated, but I was frustrated because the album should be out [...]
 The point of it is to get it out and maybe people will like it, they may love it or they might hate it, but it was in my hands."
 She also felt guilt for parting with Stock Aitken Waterman after her production team with Deconstruction was not in good terms; she later commented that she departed on "good terms".

 "Some Kind of Bliss" has been featured on many of Minogue's compilation albums.
 Its first appearance was on her 2000 Deconstruction greatest hits Hits+ and on her 2001 BMG greatest hits compilation album Confide in Me, a compilation consisting majority off her singles and tracks from her Deconstruction period; Heather Phares from Allmusic praised the Impossible Princess tracks including "Some Kind of Bliss".
 It then appeared on her 2004 compilation albums Artist Collection and, which included most of her Impossible Princess era.
 The appeared on the first disc of Confide in Me: The Irresistible Kylie released in July 2007 by UK independent label Music Club and her K25: Time Capsule by Warner Music Australia in October 2012.
 The song also appears on the third disc of Step Back in Time: The Definitive Collection released in November 2019.
 The Quivver remix appeared on her 1998 remix compilations Mixes and Impossible Remixes.